-We believe that the basis of moral behaviour is that we all should be respectful for the beliefs of others so each person feels valued for who they are.
+We believe that the basis of moral behaviour is that we all should be respectful for the beliefs of others, so each person feels valued for who they are.
 We aim to provide an environment where each member of the school community is treated with respect and where dignity is paramount.
 Pupils will be encouraged to appreciate the value of stable family life, and the responsibilities of parenthood.
 We aim to present facts in an objective, balanced and sensitive manner, respecting the values of the school population, with awareness of the law on sexual behaviour.

 The nature of autism means that pupils may be more vulnerable to abuse and exploitation than their peers.
-The social understanding and interactional difficulties of pupils with autism can lead to very specific difficulties around personal relationships and sexuality.
-Some pupils with autism may be confused about what is acceptable public behaviour, they may need to be taught the skills that other young people acquire incidentally.
+The social understanding and interactional differences of autistic pupils can lead to very specific challenges around personal relationships and sexuality.
+Some autistic pupils may not understand about what acceptable public behaviour is, they may need to be taught the skills that other young people acquire incidentally.
 Our pupils may need help to develop skills to reduce the risks of being abused and exploited, and to learn what types of behaviour are, and are not, acceptable.
-They will need explicit teaching about how to report something that has happened or they are worried about.
+They will need explicit teaching about how to report something that has happened, or they are worried about.
 This includes supporting pupils in understanding where they can go for support, particularly around relationships and sexuality.
 They may need help and guidance around making and maintaining personal relationships.
-We also understand that the nature of autism means that generalisation of knowledge can be difficult and our pupils will require support putting this knowledge into practice as they develop the capacity to make sound decisions when facing risks, challenges and complex contexts.
+We also understand that the nature of autism means that generalisation of knowledge can be difficult, and our pupils will require support putting this knowledge into practice as they develop the capacity to make sound decisions when facing risks, challenges and complex contexts.

 All our schools must have regard to the Department for Education's statutory guidance on relationship and sex education.
 The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education (See Appendix 1) and Relationships and Sex Education (RSE) compulsory for all pupils receiving secondary education.
 (See Appendix 2) Health Education is compulsory in all schools except independent schools and Principals will need to consider this aspect as part of their curriculum offer.
 Personal, Social, Health and Economic Education (PSHE) continues to be compulsory in independent schools.
-In teaching RSE the free schools (NASAT) are required by funding agreements to have regard to guidance issued by the Secretary of State as outlined in section 403 of the Education Act 1996.

-Copies of this policy are issued on request to parents and available via the school website.
+Copies of this policy are issued on request to parents and available via the schools' website.